syncfusion/blazor-docs/src/common/visual-studio-integration/visual-studio-extensions/scaffolding.md

 The following steps explains how to add a scaffolded item from command-line to your Blazor application.

+> Before adding the scaffolded item from command-line, check whether the **dotnet-aspnet-codegenerator** tool is installed or not by **dotnet tool list -g** command in command prompt. if it is not installed, then install **dotnet-aspnet-codegenerator** tool globally by using this command **dotnet tool install -g dotnet-aspnet-codegenerator**.

 1. After installed syncfusion.scaffolding tool, we can invoke syncfusion_scaffold command it shows the available controls

     **syncfusion_scaffold**